roboflow/inference/docs/quickstart/stubs.md

 ## Create a Stub

-To create a stub, first create workspace and project on the [Roboflow platform](https://app.roboflow.com).
+To create a stub, first create workspace and project on the <a href="https://app.roboflow.com" target="_blank">Roboflow platform</a>.
 Then, use the Inference client to send request to your Inference HTTP API:

 ```python